 (For an updated version of this working paper, see WP 06-6)

-Staggered nominal price setting introduces predictable sales variations at the firm level.
-We study the implications of staggered prices in a framework where, because of increasing marginal cost, firms use inventories to smooth production and thereby separate sales from production.
-Conventional criticisms of production smoothing models have focused on their inability to replicate the following two stylized facts: (1) production is more volatile than sales and (2), inventory investment is positively correlated with sales.
+We study the implications of nominal price rigidities in a model where firms use inventories to smooth production because of increasing marginal cost.
+Conventional criticisms of production smoothing models have focused on their inability to replicate the following two stylized facts: (1) inventory investment is positively correlated with sales and, therefore, production is more volatile than sales, (2) movements in inventory-sales ratios are persistent.
 In contrast, we show that a standard production smoothing model of inventory behavior is consistent with these facts when prices are sticky.
-Moreover, these results hold irrespective of whether the economy is driven by nominal demand or real supply shocks.
-It has also been suggested that increasing short run marginal cost at the firm level can make the effects of nominal shocks more persistent.
-We show that if firms can hold inventories, nominal demand shocks will have persistent effects on sales, but not necessarily on production.
+Furthermore, these results hold irrespective of whether the economy is driven by nominal demand or real supply shocks.
+It has also been suggested that increasing short-run marginal cost at the firm level can make the effects of nominal shocks more persistent.
+We show that if firms can hold inventories nominal demand shocks will have lasting effects on sales, but not necessarily on production.